 How long after dental implants can I eat normally?

-Once the anesthesia wears off from your procedure, you will most likely not have to wait long to eat.
+Once the anesthesia wears off from your procedure, you will likely not have to wait long to eat.
 Within a couple of hours following your appointment, you will most likely be able to start eating soft foods.

 Schedule a Dental Exam & Consultation